 “I think I can handle it.”
-He said.
+Junior said.

 “You sure?
 I guess you’re a grown boy now.”

-Junior sat down on the kitchen table and watched his father pour two cups of coffee.
-He felt for the letter in his breast pocket and waited for the right time to show his father.
+Junior sat down on the kitchen table and watched his father pour two cups of the coffee.
+He felt for the letter in his breast pocket and waited for the right time to present it.

 His father joined him at the table, placing a cup of coffee in front of Junior.

 Junior felt the warmth through the mug as he lifted the cup to his lip.
-His father was not lying when he said the coffee was bitter but he could see his father watching him so he took another sip and acted as if it was good.
+His father was not lying when he said the coffee was bitter but he could tell that he was being watched so he took another sip and acted as if it did not bother him.

 “Better now, she’s almost over her cold,” Junior said, lowering the cup down to the table.

-His father spread out on the chair and faced towards Junior.
-Junior felt as if he was back in school, in the principle’s office having to answer for something he did wrong.
+His father spread out on the chair and faced Junior.
+Junior felt as if he was back in school, in the principle’s office having to answer for some wrong doing.
 That feeling quickly passed but before he could bring up the letter, his father spoke.

-“I have been meaning to thank her for letting an old man like me stay with you for those few months.”
+“I have been meaning to thank her for letting me stay with you for those few months.”

-“Oh, there’s nothing to thank.
+“Oh, that was nothing.
 It was the least we could do.”

 “I must have been a real nuisance for you to get rid of me so quickly.”